Royal Ascot Races: Guide, Race Information, Fixtures & Events 2024

 Two Group 1 races headline the penultimate day of Royal Ascot.
 The day also features the G2 King Edward VII Stakes and a pair of fiercely competitive handicaps, offering plenty of excitement for racing enthusiasts.

 The G1 Coronation Stakes – which attracts Irish, British and European 2,000 Guineas winners – is set up to be another classic this year.
-In 2022, Inspiral won the Coronation Stakes under Frankie Dettori.
-Can he achieve the double this summer?
+In 2023, Tahiyra won the Coronation Stakes under Chris Hayes.
+Can he compete again in 2024?

 Day four of Royal Ascot is guaranteed to feature a star-studded line-up, and with six top-level races on the card, it makes for a perfect day of corporate entertaining and group socialising.